Planning the visit

 -But I can’t reduce this any further.
 Everything on this list is important.
 Please have a look.

-For the first time in our five year married life, I saw her doing something voluntarily and for the first time I saw such a big list for a three-day travel.
+For the first time in our five years of married life, I saw her doing something voluntarily and for the first time, I saw such a big list for a three-day travel.
 Apart from clothes and other normal stuff, the list also included emergency light (proved useful in Ajanta resort at night and during Shirdi blackouts), medicine, baby diapers, toys, hand-fan (this was for the baby – for Shirdi power cut), feeding bottles, flask … So far it was ok but the last entry was a big surprise.

 -What is this?
-I shouted..
+I shouted.

 -The last entry… why do you need this?
 You need the ‘BABY-POTTY’ for these three days?